Last updated on April 6th, 2023 at 05:10 am

 I can’t tell you why, but for some reason, mountain sports and luminous colors go together like bread and butter.

 While shoe technology dramatically increased since these early models, many of today’s climbing shoes still use bright colors in homage to their predecessors.
-In honour of the climbing shoes of yesteryear here are, what we believe, are the five best pink climbing shoes currently available, based on our extensive testing and research.
+In honor of the climbing shoes of yesteryear here are, what we believe, are the five best pink climbing shoes currently available, based on my testing and research.

 Five Ten NIAD Lace

 This shoe is the predecessor of the most popular pink climbing shoe ever, the Anasazi lace.
 The Anasazi Lace was so well known throughout the climbing community they were simply referred to as the ‘Pinks’.

 The Pinks were originally released in the early ‘90s, a time when Five Ten were taking the climbing world by storm.
 For decades, the Pinks were a global powerhouse.
 Partly because of their unrivaled glove-like fit, partly because of Five Ten’s famous Stealth Rubber, these shoes were a force to be reckoned with.

 Although the ‘Pinks’ were discontinued in 2020, the next-generation NIAD Lace was introduced to fill the hole that was left behind.